FluffMed Qwik-Guide: Congenital Defects & Inherited Disorders in Fluffy Ponies

 Symptoms:

 Clinical signs of cerebellar abiotrophy do not typically appear until 4 to 12 weeks after birth.
 Affected foals will hold their head at a tilted angle, walk with a stiff, unsteady gait, and may show a tremor in their legs.
 Falls occur frequently due to ataxia as well as impaired depth perception.
 Behaviorally, fluffies with this disorder are hyperreactive and tend to startle easily.
-These traits mean that afflicted individuals are extremely accident-prone, even by fluffy standards.
+These traits mean that afflicted individuals are exceptionally accident-prone, even by fluffy standards.

 In its more severe form, cerebellar abiotrophy can cause frequent absence seizures, loss of visual memory and language skills, and a generalized inability to determine space & position.
 This can potentially make even the most basic tasks, such as using the litterbox, extremely difficult for a fluffy.